Benjamin Moore Lenox Tan HC-44: Undertones & Real Home Use

 LENOX TAN VS. BENJAMIN MOORE SHAKER BEIGE

-She’s a beauty and looks better with these red oak floors than Lenox Tan
+She’s a beauty and looks better with these red oak floors than Lenox Tan would

 LENOX TAN VS. BENJAMIN MOORE GREENBRIER BEIGE

-Where it’s fun to see the difference is the undertones.
+Where it’s fun to see the difference is in the undertones.
 In comparing the two, you’ll see that Greenbrier Beige is a more TYPICAL tan paint color with a yellow-green hue that isn’t tempered by orange and has more green popping up.

 LENOX TAN VS. SHERWIN WILLIAMS BASKET BEIGE & NOMADIC DESERT